walmartlabs/concord-website/docs/getting-started/triggers.md

       deleted: false
 ```

-This trigger will only fire on pull requests that have the label 'bug':
+The next example trigger only fires on pull requests that have the label `bug`:

 ```yaml
 - github:
     type: pull_request